lSandor22/Excel-statistical-analysis/README.md

 ### Contingency Table Analysis:
 Examines the association between changes in the big game population in 1990 and 2023.
 Creates contingency tables and calculates measures of association like chi-square.

-### Revenue Analysis:
-Analyzes the impact of price, volume, and value index on hypothetical business revenue between 2022 and 2023.
-Calculates revenue, analyzes trends, and explores potential correlations.